Thinking of ADOPTING a pet?

 Adopt a DOG

-Take the time to think about what type of dog is best for your situation and what you can offer it.
-This discussion should take place with everyone whom will be involved in the dog’s life (children, roommates, extended family members, your boyfriend / girlfriend, etc.).
+Take the time to think about what type of dog is best suited for your situation and what you can offer it.
+This discussion should take place with everyone whom will be involved in the dog’s life (children, roommates, extended family members, your boyfriend/girlfriend, etc.).

 Bringing home your dog for the first time is an exciting moment!
 Let your dog freely explore his new living space.
 It is normal that at the beginning it will be very fearful, so do not rush things.
-You have to understand that he may have been a boarder at the shelter for some time, where there was noise, other animals, comings and goings, etc. He will need rest and a lot of love from you!
+Understand that he may have been staying at the shelter for some time, where there was noise, other animals, comings and goings, etc. He will need rest and a lot of love from you!

 Remember that your pet’s ID tag de must be placed around his neck at all times.

-Do not hesitate to refer to the adoption guide that we gave you when you adopted.
+Feel free to refer to the guide we gave you when you adopted your dog.
 If you have any additional questions or concerns, please contact our team.
-We can help you and answer your questions!

 Adopt a CAT

-Take the time to think about which type of cat is best for your situation; would you like to adopt a kitten or an adult cat?
-This discussion should take place with everyone whom will be involved in the cat’s life (kids, roommates, extended family members, your boyfriend / girlfriend, etc.).
+Take the time to think about what type of cat is best suited for your situation and what you can offer it.
+This discussion should take place with everyone whom will be involved in the cat’s life (children, roommates, extended family members, your boyfriend/girlfriend, etc.).

-Find out if you or a family member has allergies by taking the time to have a test, such as bringing a friend’s pet into your home for a few days.
-If you discover allergies and still decide to adopt an animal, then you will need to be aware of your responsibility to ensure the well-being of this companion throughout his life, even if your allergies will not abandon you…
+Check whether you or any members of your family have allergies by taking the time to do a test, for example by welcoming a friend’s pet into your home for a few days.
+If you discover that you have allergies and still decide to adopt a cat, you must be aware of your responsability to ensure the well-being of this companion throughout its life, even if your allergies do not go way…

-A meeting room is also available to get to know your future companion.
+A meeting room is also available for you to get to know your future companion.

-Plan a stop at our store to equip yourself.
-We have food, bowls, leashes & collars, toys, treats, etc. You will have all items that you need once you leave with your new companion.
+Plan to stop by our store to get equipped.
+We have foods, bowls, leashes and collars, toys, treats and more.
+You’ll have everything you need when you leave for home with your new companion.

 Bringing home your cat for the first time is an exciting moment!
 Let your cat freely explore his new living space.
 It is normal that at the beginning it will be very fearful, so do not rush things.
-You have to understand that he may have been a boarder at the shelter for some time, where there was noise, other animals, comings and goings, etc. He will need rest and a lot of love from you!
+Understand that he may have been staying at the shelter for some time, where there was noise, other animals, comings and goings, etc. He will need rest and a lot of love from you!

-Take the time to properly introduce your new cat to the housecat or housedog.
+Take the time to properly introduce your new cat to your existing cat or dog.

-Remember that your pet’s tag should be placed around their neck at all times, even if they only live indoors.
+Remember that your pet’s ID tag should be placed around their neck at all times, even if they live indoors.

 Info-Animal Blog